 About me

 I received my Ph.D. in Computer Science from Université de Nice (France) in 2010.
 I was a postdoctoral student at Inria Lille-Nord Europe in 2011 before joining SINTEF (Oslo, Norway) as a research scientist.
-I then joined Université Côte d’Azur in 2012, where I was Assistant and then Associate Professor, in charge of the Master of Software Architecture.
+I then joined Université Côte d’Azur in 2012, where I was an Assistant and then Associate Professor in charge of the Master of Software Architecture.
 Before joining Mac, I was Associate Professor of Software Engineering at Université du Québec à Montréal from 2019 to 2021.